Clover and Dynavax Announce Planned Global Phase 2/3 Efficacy Trial of Adjuvanted COVID-19 Vaccine Candidate

 - The Coalition for Epidemic Preparedness Innovations (CEPI) continues to support Clover's COVID-19 vaccine candidate and will fund its development through licensure.

-In its Phase 1 clinical trial, Clover's protein-based COVID-19 S-Trimer vaccine candidates in combination with adjuvants from either Dynavax or GlaxoSmithKline plc (GSK, London Stock Exchange: GSK) both performed well and induced high levels of neutralizing antibodies while demonstrating favorable safety and tolerability profiles.
+In its Phase 1 clinical trial, Clover's protein-based COVID-19 S-Trimer vaccine candidates in combination with adjuvants from either Dynavax or GlaxoSmithKline plc both performed well and induced high levels of neutralizing antibodies while demonstrating favorable safety and tolerability profiles.
 Clover expects to produce hundreds of millions of vaccine doses in 2021 and up to 1 billion vaccine doses in peak annual production as required by global demand.

 Joshua Liang, Chief Executive Officer of Clover Biopharmaceuticals, said, "Given the encouraging results of our adjuvanted S-Trimer COVID-19 vaccine candidate to-date, we are enthusiastic about progressing to a global Phase 2/3 efficacy study utilizing Dynavax's advanced adjuvant CpG 1018 plus alum.
 We believe this vaccine candidate could be efficacious while potentially having a differentiated, beneficial reactogenicity and safety profile which could make it attractive for a broad population of peoples.
 We will continue to work closely with our collaborators and regulatory authorities worldwide to help make our vaccine accessible to those most in need as quickly as possible."